 "Sorry," Harry grinned.
 "Too much lovely scenery."

 Ginny punched his chest, but he grabbed her and started another snog while his hands did what they had done before, but this time without the hindrance of the robe and nightgown.
 When Ginny began uttering little squeals he picked her up and lowered her into the bubbles.
-The bath proceeded slowly, with Harry using a large, soft cloth to make sure that every inch of her was perfectly clean.
+The bath proceeded slowly, with Harry using a large, soft sponge to make sure that every inch of her was perfectly clean.

 After the bath, Harry helped her out of the tub and dried her off.
 He took her hand and led her back to their bed.
 "I've been thinking about this for hours," he said huskily.
 "It was very hard to concentrate on my work."
 She said nothing, but pulled the covers back and lay down.
 He stared at her hungrily while he took off his clothes.
-She opened her arms to him.
+She opened her arms and legs.

 Love me! she commanded.